Rose-breasted grosbeak: Distribution and habitat

 The rose-breasted grosbeak's breeding habitat is open deciduous woods across most of Canada and the northeastern United States.
 In particular, the northern birds migrate south through the United States east of the Rocky Mountains, to winter from central-southern Mexico through Central America and the Caribbean to Peru and Venezuela.
 The southern limit of its wintering range is not well known; it was, for example, only recorded in the Serranía de las Quinchas (Colombia) in the 1990s.
 In winter, they prefer more open woodland, or similar habitat with a loose growth of trees, such as forest edges, parks, gardens, and plantations, ranging from sea level into the hills, e.g. up to 5000 ft above mean sea level in Costa Rica.
 Since 1966 the rose-breasted grosbeak has experienced a greater than 1.5% yearly decline in population throughout the eastern part of its summer range, but a coincident >1.5% yearly increase in western parts of its summer range.

 Migration

 The first birds leave the breeding grounds as early as August, while the last ones do not return until mid-late May.
 In general, however, they migrate south in late September or in October, and return in late April or early May.
 It appears as if they remain on their breeding grounds longer today than they did in the early 20th century, when migrants were more commonly seen in May and August than in April or September.
 The rose-breasted grosbeak occurs as a very rare vagrant in western Europe.
-During breeding it is fairly territorial; in winter, it roams the lands in groups of about a handful of birds, and sometimes in larger flocks of a dozen or more.
+During breeding it is fairly territorial; in winter, it typically travels in small groups, and sometimes in larger flocks of a dozen or more.